SAP-samples/teched2021-ANA360/exercises/ex2/README.md

 # Exercise 2 - Configure Planning Parameters

-In this exercise, we will create...
+In this exercise, you will learn how to set central planning parameters like midpoint salaries, allowances and other cost drivers for different planning levels.

 ## Description

-After completing these steps you will have created...
+Follow the step-by-step guide to complete the exercise.

 1. Open the application **WFP – Overview Page**.